TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 Now that we know which file we need to load and from where, we can load it.
-If you like, you can use C++'s `std::ifstream` for this (make sure to load it as binary), but I actually prefer SDL's API for loading files, so I will use that.
+If you like, you can use C++'s `std::ifstream` for this (make sure to load it as binary), but I actually prefer SDL's API for loading files from disk , so I will use that.

 ```c++
 size_t fileSize;